scaronni/Leaf-Installer/OFFLINE_UPDATE.md

 For Switch systems modified with a boot chip that boots Hekate directly:

-- Boot your system with Hekate and then Atmosphere.
 - Launch Leaf Installer.
-- Install all custom firmware components.
+- Install all custom firmware components and let it reboot.
-- Let it reboot.
-- System reboots into Hekate and the Leaf payload updates Atmosphere and everything else.
+- System reboots into Hekate and the Leaf payload updates Atmosphère and everything else.
-- System reboots into Hekate and then Atmosphere.
+- System reboots into Hekate which then boots Atmosphère.

 For Switch systems that use an RCM injector:

-- Boot your system with Hekate as a payload via RCM.
-- Boot Atmosphere.
 - Launch Leaf Installer.
-- Install all custom firmware components.
+- Install all custom firmware components, select to reboot later.
-- Select to restart later and power off system.
+- Power off the system.
-- Boot your system with Hekate as a payload via RCM.
+- **[RCM]** Boot your system with Hekate.
-- The Leaf payload updates Atmosphere and everything else.
+- The Leaf payload updates Atmosphère and everything else.
 - Select power off.
-- Boot your system with Hekate as a payload via RCM.
+- **[RCM]** Boot your system with Hekate which then boots Atmosphère.
-- Boot Atmosphere.

 ## Why it isn't a normal "download and replace" install